Table of Contents

 How to Implement a Work Package

-Use this guide to implement a single work package (WP) in its own workspace.
+Use this guide to implement a single work package (WP) in its execution workspace.

 Prerequisites